 Note: For IP recording, if there is no source detected, you will get a warning.

-For IP recording, if there is no source detected, and the recording duration is more than one minute, you will get a Health warning:
+For IP recording, if there is no source detected, and the duration is more than one minute, you will get a critical Health alert:

-For Encode recording, if there is no source detected, and the recording duration is more than one minute, you will get a Health warning:
+For Encode recording, if there is no source detected, and the duration is more than one minute, you will get a critical Health alert:

 Optional Program Guide Data